neil-morrison44/MiSTer_tty2pico/arduino/README.md

 #### MicroSD Readers

-tty2pico supports level-shifting SD readers via a SPI interface.
-The integrated SD readers of the RoundyPi and the SparkFun Thing Plus RP2040 have been tested to work with the `overclockSD` option which runs the SD SPI bus a little over 40MHz.
-These will give you optimal performance, even faster than running from the flash partition!
+tty2pico supports SD readers via a SPI interface.
+At startup tty2pico will try to automatically detect the SPI rate for the SD reader.
+The integrated SD readers of the RoundyPi and the SparkFun Thing Plus RP2040 have been tested to work at a "full speed" setting around the 40MHz mark.
+The external SD reader from Adafruit is also known to run at this higher speed.

-There are also external SD readers that can be connected, however the SPI rate for these will vary.
-The board from Adafruit is known to support the higher 40MHz speed, however some cheap SD readers on Amazon and AliExpress will only support a lower rate of 24MHz and will require the `overclockSD` option to be set to `false`.
+Some of the less expensive SD readers on Amazon and AliExpress will only support a lower rate of 24MHz.
 While not optimal for speed, they still work great for displaying galleries of larger images that couldn't be stored on the flash file system.

+The speed the SD filesystem is running is display on the tty2pico startup screen and when then `CMDSHSYSHW` command is executed.

 ### Images